- Introduction

 Client Key: The client private key file.

-For the steps to create the required files and keys, read MySQL.
+Read MySQL for the steps to create the required files and keys.

 -